-While the County's Noise Control Ordinance and the Planning Board's Staff Guidelines for the Consideration of Transportation Noise Impacts in Land Use Planning and Development will be applied to all preliminary and site plans during the development review process, this Sector Plan identifies the above-mentioned sources of excessive noise generation that should be considered when making land use recommendations and formulating development plans.
+While the County's Noise Control Ordinance

+and the Planning Board's Staff Guidelines for the Consideration of Transportation Noise Impacts in Land Use Planning and Development will be applied to all preliminary and site plans during the development review process, this Sector Plan identifies the above-mentioned sources of excessive noise generation that should be considered when making land use recommendations and formulating development plans.
 The noise and vibration generated by the railroad and by warning whistles at the at-grade crossing at Randolph Road will be difficult to attenuate.
 This Plan recommends retaining the existing light industrial and commercial land uses along the CSX rail line as more noise-compatible uses than residential developments.
 If residential development is proposed along the CSX rail corridor under a floating zone in the future, extensive noise attenuation approaches, including site design and construction techniques and materials, will be required.

-Specific District Recommendations
+7.1.8 Specific District Recommendations

-Executive Boulevard
+A. Executive Boulevard

-The Executive Boulevard Office Park is an older suburban office park model that concentrates single land uses and is designed for automobile access.
+The Executive Boulevard Office Park is an older suburban model that concentrates single land uses and is designed for automobile access.
 This 90-acre district is not pedestrian or bicycle-friendly, and the large impervious surface parking areas have little to no forest or tree canopy.
 The forested stream buffer adjacent to the south, including the Neilwood-Old Farm stream, and west of the office park has been largely preserved.
 It serves to protect water quality and create a buffer to the single-family neighborhood on the south side of the stream.
 This stream buffer should be preserved and enhanced wherever possible.
 Redevelopment plans that locate green open spaces adjacent to the stream buffer are encouraged.

-The Executive Boulevard Office Park area could transform through infill development or redevelopment into a lushly planted, sustainable office park, if green neighborhood design principles and best practices can be introduced and coordinated between adjacent land owners.
+The Executive Boulevard area could transform through infill development or redevelopment into a lushly planted, sustainable office park, if green neighborhood design principles and best practices can be introduced and coordinated between adjacent land owners.

-- Retain existing trees in the southern and western area in Executive Boulevard South, adjacent to the Luxmanor residential community, as well as the Neilwood-Old Farm stream. - Develop a path/trail in the Executive Boulevard South area and minimize any encroachment into the stream and environmental buffer. - Promote the incorporation of sustainable design principles and sustainability initiatives, such as STAR Communities, Eco District, and LEED ND standards.
+- Preserve the existing forested stream area south and west of Executive Boulevard and adjacent to the Luxmanor residential community. - Develop a path/trail in the Executive Boulevard South area and minimize any encroachment into the stream and environmental buffer. - Promote the incorporation of sustainable design principles and sustainability initiatives, such as STAR Communities, Eco District, and LEED ND standards.

-Parklawn South
+B. Parklawn South